cryptodread/specter-desktop-wrapper/instructions.md

 Power up the Coldcard, enter your pin and any passphrase necessary.

-Go down to "Advanced" sd card something something
+Go down to "Advanced", "MicroSD card", "Export Wallet", "Generic JSON"

-Insert the SD card into your *local* machine (not the Embassy)
+Remove the SD card from your Coldcard and insert it into your *local* machine (not the Embassy)

 Go back to Specter on your Embassy and click "Add new device"